KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 _Alternative Introduction:_

 Greetings, my name is Yan Wai Pan.
-I'm representing our team to share our group coursework project which is the University Magazine Portal.
+I'm representing our team to share our group - (group name) coursework project which is the University Magazine Portal.
 It functions as a protected web system which offers users a convenient way to manage student submissions before magazine publication.
 The project was developed using agile scrum methodology and I will explain its essential features together with implemented roles.

 ## 2. Roles Overview